-- WASH YOUR HANDS OFTEN with soap and water, especially after coughing, sneezing, or blowing your nose. - Avoid touching your eyes, nose, or mouth to help prevent the spread of viruses. - Do not share food, utensils, beverages, or anything that might be contaminated with germs. - Try to avoid close contact with sick people. - Stay home when sick, especially with flu-like symptoms of fever and cough.
-Stay home for at least 24 hours after being fever-free without using fever-reducing medicine. - Cover your nose and mouth with a tissue when you cough or sneeze.
-Throw the tissue in the trash and wash your hands. - Cough and sneeze into your sleeve or elbow instead of your hands if you do not have a tissue. - Clean surfaces that may be contaminated with germs using household disinfectant cleaners. - Recommend a flu vaccine every year to help prevent seasonal flu. - Recommend you receive a COVID -19 vaccine if eligible
+- WASH YOUR HANDS OFTEN with soap and water, especially after coughing, sneezing, or blowing your nose. - Avoid touching your eyes, nose, or mouth to help prevent the spread of viruses. - Don't share food, utensils, beverages, or anything that might be contaminated with germs. - Try to avoid close contact with sick people. - Stay home when sick, especially with flu-like symptoms of fever and cough.
+Stay home for at least 24 hours after being fever free without the use of fever reducing medicine. - Cover your nose and mouth with a tissue when you cough or sneeze.
+Throw the tissue in the trash and wash your hands. - Cough and sneeze into your sleeve or elbow instead of your hands if you don't have a tissue. - Clean surfaces that may be contaminated with germs using household disinfectant cleaners. - Recommend a flu vaccine every year to help prevent seasonal flu. - Recommend you receive a COVID -19 vaccine if eligible